-The number of households headed by women has increased from 45.1% in 2001 to 47.5% in 2011, and this is in line with the district average of 47.6%.
+A look at the figures for 2001 and those for 2011 show that there has been an increase in the number of households headed by women from 45.1% in 2001 to 47.5% in 2011, and this is in line with the district average of 47.6%.
+A further look at the 2016 figures shows that the number of women headed households has grown higher to 48.2%.
 This read together with the relative decline in population growth rate suggests an increasing level of circular migration coupled with an increasing breakdown in extended and compounded households.
+Furthermore, the growth in the number of female headed households has implication on the mortality rate of the females when compared with the males, and this is consistent with the population distribution when comparing males to females.
+Female headed households are largely associated with deprivation and poverty, and there is a general consensus that such households face limits in accessing productive assets, credit, health care and agricultural services.